ETO Logo

 Authors

-• For each article, we compile all of the authors associated with that article in the MAC’s data sources, then identify and remove duplicate authors using their names, affiliated institutions, and identifiers (as available), resulting in a definitive list of authors for the article.
+• For each article, we compile all of the authors associated with that article in the MAC’s data sources, then identify and remove duplicate authors using their names, affiliated organizations, and identifiers (as available), resulting in a final list of authors for the article.
 (For deduplication purposes only, we normalize author names by removing some special characters, reversing strings separated by exactly one comma, and standardizing whitespace and formatting for author initials.)

-• 90.05% of MAC articles have at least one associated author.
-For the remaining 9.95%, there was no author data in our sources.
+• 82.61% of MAC articles have at least one associated author.
+For the remaining 17.39%, there was no author data in our sources.

-Author institutions
+Author organizations

-• The MAC’s author institution data is article-specific.
+• The MAC’s author organization data is article-specific.
 For example, if Professor Doe moves from Georgetown to Oxford, she will be counted as affiliated with Georgetown for the articles she published while at Georgetown, and with Oxford for the articles she published after moving there.

-• In general, you can think of the MAC’s affiliation data as a table with three columns: one listing the specific article, one listing the name of an author of that article, and one listing the institution that author is associated with in that article.
+• In general, you can think of the MAC’s affiliation data as a table with three columns: one listing the specific article, one listing the name of an author of that article, and one listing the organization that author is associated with in that article.

-Author institution countries
+Author organization countries

 • We use an internal mapping table to normalize country names (for example, assigning “USA” and “U.S.” to the United States).

 • Here (and generally in ETO resources) we use "country" informally, as a shorthand term for sovereign countries, independent states, and certain other geographic entities.
 Specifically, any entity that has an ISO 3166-1 code is termed a "country" in ETO resources.
+In other words, Entities such as territories and special administrative regions may or may not appear in MAC data separately from the sovereign countries with which they are associated (if any), but if they do, they are described as "countries."

-Author institution types
+Author organization types

-Funding institutions
+Funding organizations

 • Some articles mention the organizations that funded the research in the article, and some of the MAC’s data sources extract these mentions from article text.

-• We normalize institution names for deduplication by deaccenting, stripping punctuation, normalizing whitespace, replacing "&" with "and", machine-translating non-English names, replacing acronyms appearing in parentheses with their corresponding expansions, and removing parenthesized expressions at the end of names.
-If multiple names match after being normalized in this way, we use the name that occurs most often in the underlying data sources (or its translation, if the name is non-English) as the “official” name in the MAC.
+• We normalize the remaining organization names for deduplication by deaccenting, stripping punctuation, normalizing whitespace, replacing "&" with "and", machine-translating non-English names, replacing acronyms appearing in parentheses with their corresponding expansions, replacing certain shorthand terms (for example, "University" replaces "Univ"), and removing parenthesized expressions at the end of names.

-Funding institution countries
+Funding organization countries

 • Otherwise, we assign a null value (unknown).

-Funding institution types
+Funding organization types

 Citations and citation percentile